 We would encourage all parents and caregivers to open up this conversation with the youth in your life.
-Learning from youth about what their thoughts and feeling are about this difficult issue and listening without judgement is a good place to start.
+Watching the series with your youth would be a good idea.
+Learning from youth what their thoughts and feelings are about this difficult issue and listening without judgement is also a good place to start.
 If you have any concerns related to what you are hearing please reach out for help and support at the numbers below.
 Please also share this information with the youth in your life and encourage them to seek help if they feel they may be at risk.
 We have also attached a list here of points to consider that was distributed by the Waterloo Region Suicide Prevention Council that may be helpful.